magenta/magenta/README.md

 Jupyter notebooks, and the magenta scripts are installed in your path!

 ### Docker
-An easy way to try out Magenta is to use our Docker container.
+Another way to try out Magenta is to use our Docker container.
 First, [install Docker](https://docs.docker.com/engine/installation/).
 Next, run this command: